 - Medicare: For eligible individuals, Medicare can cover a portion of the costs of skilled nursing facility care.
 Medicare covers the full cost for days 1-20.
-Beginning on day 21, you will be responsible for a daily co-payment, while Medicare will pay the remainder of the charge per day for up to 100 days.
+Starting from day 21, you will be responsible for a daily co-payment.
+Medicare covers the rest of the daily charges for up to 100 days.

-- Medigap insurance: To help cover the co-payment costs that Medicare does not cover, you can purchase a supplemental policy also known as Medigap insurance.
+- Medigap insurance: To help cover costs not covered by Medicare, you can purchase supplemental Medigap insurance.

-- Medicaid: Accepted by Medicaid-certified nursing facilities, Medicaid will pay 100% of the costs of nursing home care, including the cost of care, room, meals and medical supplies, all of which are included in the daily rate.
+- Medicaid: Accepted by Medicaid-certified nursing facilities, Medicaid will pay 100% of the costs of nursing home care.
+Coverage includes the cost of care, room, meals, and medical supplies, which are included in the daily rate.

 - HMO and managed care insurance plans: Skilled nursing facilities may accept HMOs and managed care plans.
-It’s important to know which plans are accepted and the services that are covered under your plan.
+It’s important to know which plans are accepted and the services covered under your plan.

 - Savings and investments: Personal savings and investments can be used to pay for post-acute care at a skilled nursing facility.

-- Long-term care insurance: A long-term care insurance policy can help cover the costs of post-acute care services, including skilled nursing facility care.
+- Long-term care insurance: A long-term care insurance policy can help cover the costs of post-acute care services.

-- Federal and state long-term care insurance programs: Some government programs may help cover the costs of post-acute care for eligible individuals.
+- Federal and state long-term care insurance programs: Some government programs may help cover costs for eligible individuals.

-- Veterans benefits: Veterans may be eligible for benefits that can help cover the costs of post-acute care services, including skilled nursing facility care.
+- Veterans benefits: Veterans may qualify for benefits to cover post-acute care services.